Wokingham U3A Data Protection Policy

 Data Breach Notification

 Were a data breach to occur action will be taken to minimise the harm.
 This will include ensuring that all Wokingham U3A Committee Members are made aware that a breach has taken place and how the breach occurred.
 The Committee shall then seek to rectify the cause of the breach as soon as possible to prevent any further breaches.
-The Chair of the U3A will contact National Office as soon as possible after the breach has occured to notify of the breach.
-A discussion will take place between the Chair and National Office as to the seriousness of the breach, action to be taken and, where necessary, the Information Commissioner’s Office would be notified.
+The Chair of the Wokingham U3A will contact The Trust as soon as possible after the breach has occurred to notify of the breach.
+A discussion will take place between the Chair and The Trust as to the seriousness of the breach, action to be taken and, where necessary, the Information Commissioner’s Office would be notified.
 The Committee shall also contact the relevant U3A members to inform them of the data breach and actions taken to resolve the breach.